KikidoraFear/Kikimeter/README.md

 ## ToDo
 - add buttons on top to reset/pause every table with one click
 - always show self if not in shown bars (either on top or bottom with placement)
+- Use SendAddonMessage for data chunks to imrpove performance
+- use ##SavedVariablesPerCharacter data to store table between sessions

 ## State
 - accuracy of values displayed need further testing